xmxanuel/security-reviews/README.md

 This public repository serves as a profile of my security related work.

-I am working as a security researcher (SR) mostly for Ethereum/EVM at [Spearbit](https://spearbit.com).
+I am working as a security researcher mostly for Ethereum/EVM at [Spearbit](https://spearbit.com).
+My role at Spearbit is `LSR` (lead security researcher).

 # Cantina Profile